-Almost two years later, the pain is still visible on the faces of these women.
-But they also exhibit a quiet strength.
-Their courage and resilience have carried them through the unthinkable.
+Almost two years later, the pain is still visible on their faces.
+But these women exhibit a quiet strength, too.
+Their courage and resilience have helped them endure the unthinkable.

-After escaping Sinjar, Gozê, the other women, and their families traveled on foot to Syria, a land ripped apart by its own brutal civil war.
-From there, they went by car, in search of somewhere beyond the reach of ISIS.
+After escaping, Gozê and the other women and their families traveled on foot to Syria.
+From there they went by car, in search of somewhere beyond ISIS’s reach.

-For Gozê and her sisters, the answer was Iraqi Kurdistan.
-This region offers relative safety and security, but it is a far cry from their homeland.
-Nearly everyone here speaks a different dialect.
-There is no work for the men in their families—those who didn’t end up in a mass grave, that is.
-There are no schools for their children, either.
+Gozê and her sisters eventually made their way to the northern Kurdistan region of Iraq.
+This region offers relative safety and security, but nearly everyone here speaks a different dialect.
+There is no work for the men who survived the ISIS genocide.
+There are no schools for their children.

-How do you make a home out of a leaky shipping container in the middle of a muddy field?
+They were left to make a home out of a leaky shipping container in the middle of a muddy field.

-Gozê and her sisters started by making soap.
+Gozê and her sisters started rebuilding their lives… by making soap.

-The soap trade goes back at least 4,000 years in this part of the world, when the people of ancient Mesopotamia started mixing water, alkali, and cassia oil—history’s first recorded soap recipe.
-But it was new to Gozê and her sisters.
+The soap trade goes back at least 4,000 years here, when ancient Mesopotamians first started mixing water, alkali, and cassia oil—history’s earliest recorded soap recipe.
+But the craft was new to Gozê and her sisters.

 When they came to Kurdistan, we showed them how to make soap.
-We helped them start a soapmaking business so they could earn a living and provide for their families.
+We helped them start their own soapmaking business so they can earn a living and provide for their families.

 By learning this ancient craft, they’ve begun to undo the devastation wrought by ISIS.

 Every bar they sell is another step toward reclaiming their lives.
-Every new soapmaker who receives training and equipment is another step toward a more prosperous future.
+The training and equipment they received is a crucial step toward a more prosperous future.